 In order to achieve the objectives of this Redevelopment Plan, the redevelopment and use of land located within the Project Area will be made subject to all requirements and restrictions specified in this section.
-A Design Review Committee designated by the Executive Director of MDHA must approve all improvements affecting the exterior appearance of property and requiring building permits.
-This redevelopment plan adopts the standards set forth in the UDO as revised on February 1, 2011.
-The Board of Commissioners of MDHA may supplement this Plan with rules and standards to assist the Design Review Committee in interpreting this Plan as it relates to appropriate uses, design, color, setbacks, landscaping, parking, ingress and egress, and other restrictions in accordance with this section and permitted under the Donelson UDO.
+A Design Review Committee designated as described in this Redevelopment Plan must approve all improvements affecting the exterior appearance of property and requiring building permits.
+This redevelopment plan adopts the standards set forth in the UDO as revised on January 19, 2011.